Anthropic

 How to prevent rate limits from happening again

 Prevention is cheaper than debugging.
+Apply these in order of impact:

-If configuring fallback providers, iteration limits, and rate limit monitoring isn't how you want to spend your time, Better Claw includes model routing and health monitoring with auto-pause on anomalies. $29/month per agent, BYOK.
-Rate limit errors surface with clear explanations so you know which limit you hit and why.
+If configuring fallback providers, iteration limits, and rate limit monitoring isn't how you want to spend your time, BetterClaw includes model routing and health monitoring with auto-pause on anomalies. $19/month per agent, BYOK.
+Rate-limit errors surface with clear explanations so you know which limit you hit and why.

 When rate limits are actually a symptom of something bigger

-Sometimes the rate limit isn't the problem.
-It's the symptom.
+Sometimes the rate limit isn't the problem — it's the symptom.
 If your agent is hitting rate limits during normal, light usage, something else is wrong.

-The most common hidden cause: your agent is stuck in a loop.
+The most common hidden cause.
 A skill returns an error.
 The agent retries.
 The skill errors again.
 The agent retries harder.
 Each retry is an API call.
-A 10-iteration loop generates 10 API calls in 5 seconds.
-A loop without iteration limits generates 50+ calls in under a minute.
+A 10-iteration loop generates 10 API calls in 5 seconds; a loop without iteration limits generates 50+ calls in under a minute.
 That's enough to trigger rate limits on any provider tier.
+For the complete guide to diagnosing and fixing agent loops, the loop troubleshooting post covers the specific patterns and fixes.

 The rate limit error is your provider protecting you from excessive usage.
 The question is whether the usage is legitimate (you're just using the agent a lot) or wasteful (loops, bloated sessions, unoptimized heartbeats).
 Fix the waste first.
 Upgrade the tier second.

-If you want rate limit monitoring, model routing, and loop detection handled automatically, give Better Claw a try. $29/month per agent, BYOK with 28+ providers.
+If you want rate limit monitoring, model routing, and loop detection handled automatically, give Better Claw a try. $19/month per agent, BYOK with 28+ providers.
 Health monitoring with auto-pause catches loops before they drain your rate limit budget.
 The infrastructure handles the edge cases so you don't debug them yourself.

 Frequently Asked Questions